Saône: Geography

 At 30000 km2 the Saône has the largest watershed of any French river that does not flow directly into the sea, covering approximately 1/18 of metropolitan France.

 In pre-Roman times the river's name was "Arar", a doubling of the Indo-European root ar (water).
-According to Caesar's Gallic Wars this doubling reflected the idea that it was difficult to identify the direction of the river due to its slow rate of flow.
+According to Julius Caesar's Commentaries on the Gallic War this doubling reflected the idea that it was difficult to identify the direction of the river due to its slow rate of flow.
+The Battle of the Arar was the first major battle of the Gallic Wars.
 Its current name came from a sacred spring, Sauc-Onna, located at Chalon, which was used by Roman legionaries to refer to the entire river.